 A screen grab from the 2010 series.
 Image: Courtesy Eric McCandless/Freeform – © 2016 Disney Enterprises, Inc./IMDb

 This Game of Thrones (GoT) spin-off will premiere on HBO Max in 2022.
 It will mark a return to the world of Westeros and is set three centuries before the original show.
 House of the Dragon will narrate the glorious tale of the Targaryen family and is among the six GoT-based prequels in progress.

 The star cast will see Matt Smith as Prince Daemon Targaryen, Emma D’Arcy as Princess Rhaenyra Targaryen, Steve Toussaint as Lord Corlys Velaryon, Olivia Cooke as Alicent Hightower, and Rhys Ifans as Otto Hightower, amongst other prominent names in the cast.

 George R.R.
 Martin, who wrote the GoT books, will serve as an executive producer for this prequel.

 Bedrock gives us all the reasons to jump with joy and say “Yaba-daba-doo…”

-Revolving around the lives of the Flintstone and Rubble families, the series will show Fred Flintstone nearing retirement and his daughter Pebbles, who is in her 20s, is all set to start her career.
+Revolving around the lives of the Flintstone and Rubble families, the series will show Fred Flintstone nearing retirement while his daughter Pebbles, who is in her 20s, prepares to start her career.
 There will also be a transition from Stone Age — where the original show was set — to the Bronze Age.

 Actress Elizabeth Banks will not only be voicing Pebbles Flintstone’s character but will also be the executive producer of the prime-time animated adult comedy series.